DudLab/datapak/README.md

 ##Task 1

-Task 1 collects data on how humans' decisions in reaching-based behavioral tasks are affected by reward, reaching distance, probabalistic inferral, and precision.
+Task 1 collects data on how humans' decisions and forage strategies in reaching-based behavioral tasks are affected by reward, reaching distance, probabalistic inferral, and precision.
 This task involves human subjects using a computer mouse to move between a start/collection area and two probabalistically determined circular target areas.
 The five used probabilities are randomly shuffled initially and changed for each block of the experiment.
 For the first half of trials, two target areas are horizontally and vertically equidistant from the start/collection area.
 For the remainder of trials however, the left target area is moved vertically further from its original position.

 ##Task 2